5EBIN/Do-LLMs-take-a-wasteful-path-to-their-answers/README.md

 ## TL;DR findings

 - **M1 — Entropy by depth:** the answer's logit-lens entropy stays high through early/middle layers and collapses only in the **final ~20%** of depth.
-Little redundant middle to skip → early-exit has little to work with.
+The trajectory is **non-monotonic** (it zigzags), and there's little redundant middle to skip → early-exit has little to work with.
 (Replicates at both model sizes; base ≈ instruct.)
 - **M2 — Detour factor:** the angular (direction-only) path is **~9× longer**
   than the straight-line distance.
 Heavy directional wandering exists.
 - **M3 — Consistency by task type:** wandering is **task-structured** —